Effects of Hurricane Georges in the Dominican Republic: Background and preparations

-Preparations
+Hurricane Georges formed on September 15 from a tropical wave in the open Atlantic Ocean.
+It was named the next day by the National Hurricane Center (NHC), and Georges attained hurricane status by September 17.
+Moving westward, the hurricane intensified further, reaching peak winds of 250 mph (155 mph) on September 20.
+Increased wind shear caused Georges to weaken slightly.
+However, it was still a major hurricane when Georges moved across the northern Lesser Antilles and Puerto Rico on September 21.
+At 12:30 UTC on September 22, Georges made landfall in the Dominican Republic about 135 km (85 mi) east of the capital Santo Domingo, with winds of 195 km/h (120 mph).
+The hurricane subsequently weakened while moving across Hispaniola.
+Georges emerged from Haiti into the Windward Passage on September 23 as a minimal hurricane, and it later struck Cuba and the United States.

 As Hurricane Georges proceeded westward, the National Hurricane Center issued a Hurricane Watch for the island late on September 20.
 The hurricane watch was upgraded to a hurricane warning soon after which persisted until September 23 when Georges passed.
 The civil defense, national emergency response team, the Red Cross, police, firefighters and the Health Ministry were dispatched for Hurricane Georges preparations.
 Air traffic was halted and ships were told to stay in their ports.
 Dominican Republic residents boarded up their windows and doors to protect against the oncoming hurricane.
 The National Hurricane Center had predicted that as the eye of the storm moved across the island there would be rains of 5-10 inches with more in certain areas.
 The storm surge was predicted to be 4–7 feet high and expected to batter the coastline.
 Isolated tornadoes were also predicted on September 22.